Mar Ivanios College

 Mar Ivanios College is an autonomous educational institution situated in Thiruvananthapuram, Kerala, India.
-The college was ranked as 45th best college in the country by Ministry of Education's National Institutional Ranking Framework in 2023, 48th in 2020.

 The institution is located on a scenic hilltop with a sprawling campus area of hundreds of acres in Bethany Hills, Nalanchira, Thiruvananthapuram.
 Mar Ivanios College was established in 1949 by Geevarghese Mar Ivanios, the first Archbishop of Thiruvananthapuram.
+The motto of the college is 'Veritas Vos Liberabit' which means 'Truth shall Liberate You'.

 Rankings

-The college is ranked 66th among colleges in India by the National Institutional Ranking Framework (NIRF) in 2024.
+The college is ranked 66^{th} among colleges in India by the NIRF in 2024.

+Accreditation

 The college is the first Institution in the University of Kerala to receive accreditation from the National Assessment and Accreditation Council (NAAC) in 1999.
-The college was also the first to be re-assessed and re-accredited with ‘A’ Grade by NAAC in 2004.
+The college was also the first to be re-assessed and re-accredited with 'A' Grade by NAAC in 2004.
 In 2011 the college was re-assessed by the NAAC Peer team as part of the Third Cycle of re-accreditation process.

 Mar Ivanios College became the first private college affiliated to the University of Kerala to receive the status of CPE from the UGC.
 Upon the recommendation of the University Grants Commission (UGC), the college has been conferred autonomy status by the University of Kerala with effect from 13 June 2014.
-The motto of the college is ‘Veritas Vos Liberabit’ which means ‘Truth shall Liberate You’.